vanessa2493/ahorcadoPython/README.md

 #### This repository is the first project for ADA course using Python.

-# Hangman Game

-This is a simple hangman game implemented in Python.
+This is a hangman game implemented in Python.
 The program selects a random word from a predefined list, and the user tries to guess the word by entering individual letters.
 The user has a limited number of attempts to guess the word correctly.

 ## Libraries
 The following library is used in this program: